-Decentralization—keeping important information verifiable, and permanently stored across a whole lot of independently-controlled computers—is central to our work for the future of journalism at Popula, which runs on the blockchain-based Civil publishing platform.
-The Civil token (CVL) will allow all of us—all our writers and readers—to participate fully in protecting the continued integrity of our journalism.
+Decentralization—keeping important information verifiable, and permanently stored across a whole lot of independently-controlled computers—is central to all our work for the future of journalism on the blockchain-based Civil publishing platform.
+The Civil token (CVL) will allow all of us—all our writers and readers—to participate fully in protecting the continued integrity of our journalism, on Popula as on Sludge, FAQ NYC, and so on.
 Anyone holding CVL tokens can take part in defending, or challenging, specific stories or newsrooms through a blockchain-based voting process.
 And there is a lot more to this cryptoeconomy coming.

 That all sounds jargony, I know, but I promise you it is going to be a lot of fun—and it’s starting in just six weeks’ time.
 The CVL consumer token and the cryptoeconomy it supports will come to life through a sale at Token Foundry, which will begin on September 18th.